dotmjsc/K2450_CC_CV/readme.md

 ![](doc/run_abort.png)

-After completion it will display that it has finished with the total time and to total counted charge.
+After completion it will display "Done!", the total time and the total charge.
 You can always abort the script by turning the output OFF.

 ## Starting the script remotely